 - Create a new Custom Minecraft server inside Command Center.

-- Upload your server files via FTP to the custom server.
+- Upload your server files via SFTP to the custom server.

 - Set the custom jar.